arsium/ShellCodeLoaderCSharp/README.md

 # ShellCodeLoader
 A small shellcode loader library written in C#
 This small library allows you to inject shellcode in memory of current launched file.
 Useful to use as red team or in a remote access tool.
+Works for 32 & 64 bit Executable

+Note : Shellcode for 32 bit works ONLY for 32 bit and vice-versa (64 bit).

 I added some test payloads which I've converted with
 * First with : Donut (https://github.com/TheWover/donut) : turns my payload into raw shellcode